CluelessBiker/project2-master-universe/README.md

 Also a huge thank you to my mentor, Martina T. who went above & beyond to give her time & energy, and was incredibly encouraging.

-Code for the radio buttons came from [Codepen](https://codepen.io/timtech/pen/ezRamp).
+Code for the HTML radio buttons & how to turn them into a toggle switch through CSS came from [Codepen](https://codepen.io/timtech/pen/ezRamp).
+A number of modifications were made, however the core structure is entirely credited to Codepen.

 Adding an event listener for radio buttons came from [Telusko](https://www.youtube.com/watch?v=r3Oc4IUP0XI)